github/platform-samples/api/ruby/find-inactive-members/README.md

     -e, --email                      Fetch the user email (can make the script take longer) -o, --organization MANDATORY     Organization to scan for inactive users -v, --verbose                    More output to STDERR
-    -h, --help                       Display this help
+    -t, --no-throttle                Disable API request throttling (use with caution) -h, --help                       Display this help
 ```